5 Valuable Ways Mothers Leave a Legacy of Faith

 Nurture a Spirit of Generosity and Kindness

-As mothers, we have the incredible opportunity to sow seeds of our faith in the hearts of our younger children.
-This involves teaching them about character traits such as generosity and kindness, which are essential to leaving a lasting legacy of trust.
+As mothers, we have an incredible opportunity to sow the seeds of a Christian legacy directly into the hearts of our children.
+True faith isn’t just about what we believe; it’s about how we love.
+Teaching our kids character traits like generosity and kindness is essential to building a lasting foundation of trust and grace.

 “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.” — Galatians 6:9